GPM Publication · Free Resource

 Includes decision trees, intervention templates, a P5-aligned KPI library, stakeholder mapping tools, and a materiality assessment framework — designed for professionals who need to act, not just plan.

-Who this guide is for Sustainability practitioners, project managers, operations leads, and anyone accountable for delivering work that produces verifiable results — not just documented intentions.
+Sustainability practitioners, operations leads, and anyone accountable for delivering work that produces verifiable results — not just documented intentions.

 Why It’s Different